Picovoice/speech-to-index-benchmark/README.md

 ## Metrics

-This benchmark mainly considers three metrics: missed detection rate, false alarm rate, and real-time factor.
+This benchmark mainly considers three metrics: missed detection rate, false alarm per hour, and real-time factor.

-### Missed Detection and False Alarm Rate
+### Missed Detection and False Alarm Per Hour

-We measure the accuracy of the speech-to-index engines using false alarm per hour and missed detection rates.
+We measure the accuracy of the Speech-to-Index engines using false alarm per hour and missed detection rates.
 The false alarm per hour is measured as a number of false positives in an hour.
 Missed detection is measured as the percentage of search phrases inside an audio file that an engine misses incorrectly.

 ### Real Time Factor

 Real time factor (RTF) is measured as the ratio of CPU (processing) time to the length of the input speech file.
 An engine with lower RTF is more computationally efficient.
 We omit this metric for the cloud-based
-Google Speech-to-Text engine.
+Google speech-to-text engine.

-## Speech-to-Index Engines
+## Engines

 Since Octopus has no exact off-the-shelf counterpart that can search through audio files by indexing them, we use two well-known speech-to-text engines to transcript audio files first and then search inside the obtained text-based results.

-### Google Speech-to-Text
+### Google speech-to-text

 A cloud-based speech recognition engine offered by Google Cloud Platform.
 Find more information [here](https://cloud.google.com/speech-to-text/).